Ashland, Oregon: Arts and culture

-The Oregon Shakespeare Festival has grown from a summer outdoor series in the 1930s to a season that stretches from February to October, incorporating Shakespearean and non-Shakespearean plays at three theaters.
+The Oregon Shakespeare Festival (OSF) has grown from a summer outdoor series in the 1930s to a season that stretches from February to October, incorporating Shakespearean and non-Shakespearean plays at three theaters.
 The OSF has become the largest regional repertory theater in the United States.

 The Oregon Cabaret Theater features musicals and comedy throughout the year.
 Opened in 1986, the dinner theater occupies a former First Baptist Church built in Mission Revival style.
 The Ashland Independent Film Festival, which shows international and domestic films of almost every genre, takes place each April in the Varsity Theatre downtown.
 About 90 films are shown during the five days of the festival.
 In 2009, Ashland was the setting for the film adaptation of Neil Gaiman's Coraline.

 The Oregon Center for the Arts at Southern Oregon University focuses on academic programs including creative arts (art, emerging media and creative writing), music, and theater.
 Affiliated with the center is the Schneider Museum of Art, which has rotation exhibitions of works featuring professional contemporary artists.
 Also affiliated with the center are chamber music concerts, a Shakespeare institute, a piano series, and other art-related events.

 The annual Ashland New Plays Festival (ANPF) is a nonprofit organization that encourages playwrights to develop new work through public readings.
 Each year, the ANPF holds an international competition that winnows hundreds of submissions to four plays that are read to live audiences by professional actors during a five-day festival in October.